thedudeguy/JukeIt/README.md

 #### Version 2.1.0

 * Updates for 1.3.2
-* No longer supporting crafting with all wood types, allthough many still work.
+* No longer supporting crafting with all wood types, although many still work.
 * Added custom texture support (WIP)
 * Re-encoded the provided music to a lower bitrate.
 * Added robots.txt to the web server (to prevent indexing)